 - Go knock on your neighbor’s door for no reason at all other than to say “Hi” or introduce yourself.
 Bring him/her a muffin to share.
 Feel like going to the gym?
 Power to you.
 Just get out, even for only fifteen minutes.
 Then return to your crevice and begin to bang gobbledygook on that keyboard.
 Eventually, words start to make sense, and you can’t stop writing to make dinner.

 I was hiking the canyons of the Southwest desert—a short vacation during winter recess.
 Red rocks towered over me, snow filled the basins and cracks in the canyon walls.
 I was in touch with my labored breathing as I hiked the trail.
 The cold wind blew pin needles on my face.
 I marched on, with stops admire the scenery and to catch my breath.
 Except for a slithering lizard, there was no sign of life, and the only sound was the rustle of the wind on the dry sagebrush.
 I paused to take in the contrast of colors–the white snow below, blue sky above, and red rock in between.
-A flower growing out of a crack in the canyon wall caught my attention—a lonely flower, a toadflax with delicate lavender petals and a white center, reached skyward.
+A flower growing out of a crack in the canyon wall caught my attention, a toadflax with delicate lavender petals and a white center, reached skyward.
 It seemed to be out of place in this parched landscape, yet it thrived.

 I fixated my attention on the flower, wondering about its life source.
 I spent precious minutes under the sun that, despite the wintry chill, was brutal and unforgiving.
 But I wore my hat with visor and sunglasses and had plenty of water in my backpack.
 The flower, on the other hand, was naked.
 There was no source of water visible as far as my eyes could see.
 Its open petals seemed to invite the sun.
 The fragile stem that grew from inside the narrow crack in the canyon wall was frail and delicate to the touch.
 Yet, the toadflax flourished.